msavchuks/board-listing-tool/README.md

 - Research: 30m
 - Development: 2.5h
-- Documentation, testing under Windows, etc: 30m
+- Documentation, testing under Windows, and other minor things: 30m

 ## Potential improvements

-- More consistent error reporting.
+- More consistent error reporting and logging.
 Right now some errors are logged as a stack trace, some with messages.
 - Make output file optional and output directly to terminal if not present.
 - Look into parallel file reading.
 Might be worth it depending on the average file size.